 Dr. Joan Bottorff is Professor and Director, Institute for Healthy Living and Chronic Disease Prevention, University of British Columbia.
 She brings expertise in men’s health promotion and the development of innovative men-friendly interventions.

 Jean-Michel Brisson is the vice-president of the board of directors of Testicular Cancer Canada.
 He is a self-taught entrepreneur born in Montreal in 1983.
 From the age of 14, he trained as a Chef and worked in some of the city’s most reputable restaurants, as well as abroad.
 In 2006, returning to Montreal, he co-founded Brisson & Sedgwick Inc., a translation and linguistic services company.
-In 2013, he joined Testicular Cancer Canada as a volunteer for their annual fundraiser, Le Printemps Masculin; he has since been involved in all facets of the organisation.
+In 2013, he joined Testicular Cancer Canada as a volunteer for their annual fundraiser, Le Printemps Masculin; he has since been involved in all facets of the organization.

 Mr. Daniel Opoku is a neuroendocrine cancer patient and advocate.
 His works in marketing strategy and entrepreneurship will contribute to efforts to bring Infotility to the public.